abhishekpattnaik/Recommendation-System/README.md

     Database name:- main_project_DB
     Collections :-
-        i) urls(This will have all the urls name, title, uid) ii) urls_data(This is similar to urls' collection but additionally it have the dictionary for word count) iii) tf-idf(This will have weight for each word according to the document)
+        i) urls(This will have all the urls name, title, uid) ii) urls_data(This is similar to urls' collection but additionally this will have the dictionary for word count)
+        iii) tf-idf(This will have weight for each word according to the document)